the-teachingRSE-project/competencies/competencies.md

 which tasks a software engineer should be able to perform.
 A recent example highlighting some aspects in more detail than here is [@Landwehr2017].
-The software skills outlined here are required to make research software adhere to the FAIR principles. [@ChueHong2014] defines different levels of research software reusability and the extent to which the software engineering skills need to be applied to reach them.
+The software skills outlined here are required to make research software adhere to the FAIR principles, which are aspects of good scientific practice.
+[@ChueHong2014] defines different levels of research software reusability and the extent to which the software engineering skills need to be applied to reach them.